-He was born in Italy and lived from 1452 to 1519.
-He was skilled in many fields.
-He was an expert in anatomy.
+He was born in Italy, lived from 1452 to 1519 and was skilled in many fields, including anatomy.
 He dissected human corpses to study tendons, bones, and muscles.
-He was permitted to study human corpses in some hospitals by dissecting them.
-He was able to create an over 100 pages book that had notes and illustrations about the anatomy of the human body.
+He was permitted to dissect and study human corpses in some hospitals and created a book with over 100 pages that had notes and illustrations about the anatomy of the human body.

-He also studies the human skeletal structure and how the muscles made the bones move.
+He also studied the human skeletal structure and how the muscles made the bones move.
 He was one of the pioneers in the study of biomechanics.

 - Ambroise Pare’

-He was a doctor from France who was lived from 1510 to 1590.
+He was a doctor from France who lived from 1510 to 1590.
 He was the father of modern forensic pathology and surgery.
-He served as the royal surgeon in the Kingdom of France.
-He was an expert in treating soldiers who were wounded in the battlefield.
+He served as the royal surgeon in the Kingdom of France and was an expert in treating soldiers who were wounded on the battlefield.
 He made several instruments that were used for surgery.

 Like their medieval predecessors, physicians also advised their clients on how to stay healthy through a good diet and exercise.
 Women still played a major part in everyday medicine.
 Wealthy ladies often provided care for local families.
 Women continued to work as midwives, although the first handbooks for midwives were written by men who had little practical experience.
 The first English handbook by a woman was The Midwives Book by Mrs Jane Sharp in 1671.

-Another development which downgraded women’s role was a secret discovery.
-About 1620 Peter Chamberlen invented the obstetrical forceps, used to free a baby from the womb during a difficult birth without hurting or killing baby or mother.
+Another development which downgraded women’s role was a new invention.
+About 1620 Peter Chamberlen invented the obstetrical forceps, used to free a baby from the womb during a difficult birth, without hurting or killing baby or mother.
 Male physicians said that only men should use forceps because only they had been to university to gain anatomical knowledge.

 Many home remedies were handed down through generations from mother to daughter.
 Girls learned how to mix up remedies, using ingredients such as honey, which we now know kills bacteria.
 More people were writing down home remedies because more people could now read and write.